 The choice is yours: If you want to invest in women, if you want to direct capital to companies that invest in women, if you want to share in their success, then perhaps the Pax Ellevate Global Women's Index Fund is the right mutual fund for you.

 RISKS: Investment in mutual funds involves risk, including possible loss of principal invested.
 You could lose money on your investment in the Fund or the Fund could underperform because of the following risks: the market prices of stocks held by the Fund may fall; individual investments of the Fund may not perform as expected; the Fund’s portfolio management practices may not achieve the desired result.
-The Fund does not attempt to outperform the Index or take defensive positions in declining markets.
+The Fund does not take defensive positions in declining markets.
 Accordingly, the Fund’s performance would likely be adversely affected by a decline in the Index.
-Funds focusing on small/medium companies generally experience greater price volatility.
 Investments in emerging markets and non-US Securities are generally less liquid and less efficient than investments in developed markets and are subject to additional risks, such as risks of adverse governmental regulation, intervention and political developments.
 As this Fund can have a high concentration in some issuers the Fund can be adversely impacted by changes affecting issuers.
 There is no guarantee that the objective will be met and diversification does not eliminate risk.